 A schematic diagram of the proposed network arrangement for Option A is shown in Figure 11.

 Figure 11: Option A proposed network arrangement (schematic view)

-5.1.2 Option B: Recover TR1, replace 33kV and 11kV switchgear with new indoor switchgear and establish new 11kV tie to SSCPS
+4.1.2.
+Option B: Recover TR1, replace 33kV and 11kV switchgear and establish new 11kV tie to SSCPS

 This option includes the following works to address the identified need: